 Along with the Swedes, the late 19th and early 20th century was also marked by large-scale immigration from other Scandinavian countries.
 Initially, most Scandinavians settled in the Midwest, but sizeable West Coast populations were also established in California and Washington.
 Between 1890 and 1910, it is estimated that some 150,000 Swedes, Norwegians and Danes settled along the Pacific Coast, many of whom worked in lumber, shipbuilding, and fishing industries.
-Many others worked as carpenters and masons.51
+Many others worked as carpenters and masons.53 In California, the Swedish population nearly doubled during the first decade of the 20th century, rising from approximately 14,500 to 26,000 persons between 1900 and 1910.54

 When the Swedish American Hall was completed, it stood in the midst of an emerging Scandinavian enclave that had begun to coalesce in the Mission Dolores, Duboce Triangle and Upper Market areas at the turn of the century.
 With the exception of an older Mexican-American residential enclave adjacent to Mission Dolores, these areas were largely developed between circa 1885 and 1915.
 The catalyst for sustained development of the area was the opening of new mass transit routes, including two new lines developed in 1883: the Market Street Cable Railroad's Blue Line, which ran out Market Street to Valencia Street, as well as the Red Line, which ran out Haight Street to Golden Gate Park.
+These were followed by the White Line, which opened in 1888 and ran out Market Street to Castro Street.
+These lines provided a connection with the City's downtown core, and by the turn of the 20th century the blocks in what are today the Duboce Triangle, Mission Dolores and Castro neighborhoods were in various stages of being built out.